junxit/us-congress-bills-116/metadata.md

 - 2020-12-08 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-304.
 - 2020-12-08 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-304.
 - 2020-12-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 604.
+- 2020-12-15 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7508; text of amendment in the nature of a substitute: CR S7508)
+- 2020-12-15 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7508; text of amendment in the nature of a substitute: CR S7508)